NestJS Typescript: The Ultimate Guide (2022)

 Data Access Layer

-It is located in the lowest level, dealing with the database and encapsulating data access details and providing a friendly access interface for the upper layer.
+It is located on the lowest level, dealing with the database and encapsulating data access details, and providing a friendly access interface for the upper layer.

 Here is an example of an Entity-centric definition type: